rgreenblatt/neural-render/notes.md

 SeqToImage and BN is directly applied to this.
 Seems related but hard to see how.

+I am now concerned that these results might just come down to faster learning (as opposed to better converged accuracy).
+We aren't currently fully converging and there is a difference in the level of convergence.
+I think way more epochs are required and that cos annealing is a better idea.
+We need more principled approach to LR.

 To try/TODO:
  - Make background black and switch to RELU output activation.
  - Eliminate input transformer